Participant Information Sheet

 There is a small chance we won’t be able to complete the test or provide you with results.
 This means that you and your baby won’t be participants in the study.
 If this happens, we will let you know by letter.

-If a condition is suspected, here shows what we expect to happen.
+If a condition is suspected, here's what we expect to happen

 Dealing with uncertainty